mdhsieh/particle-analysis/README.md

 # particle-analysis

 Models which were selected to perform object detection and tracking of indoor disinfectant particles or microscope images.
-Each top-level folder has 1 separate model: Mask-RCNN, U-Net, and PointRNN.
+Each top-level folder has scripts based off 1 model: Mask-RCNN, U-Net, and PointRNN.
+Models are separate from each other.

 - Mask R-CNN: Bounding box detection and image segmentation of microscope images
 - U-Net: Image segmentation of microscope images